 The combined use of PREMOS absolute spectral measurements with the SOVAP total solar irradiance as well as the SODISM images will enable to verify and to refine the current theoretical understanding of the solar irradiance variations by observing the key parameters responsible for this variability at specific wavelengths.

-Calibration: The aim is to provide long term sensitivity calibration for the solar imaging instrument SODISM on PICARD.
+The aim is to provide long term sensitivity calibration for the solar imaging instrument SODISM on PICARD.
 32)

-Calibration phases: solar measurements can be performed by several sunphotometers as redundancies are foreseen.
+Solar measurements can be performed by several sunphotometers as redundancies are foreseen.
 A photometer and a radiometer work quasi continuously except during the calibration phases for which the sunphotometerss are operated.
 The calibration phases are periodically executed.
 The frequency and the duration are selected during the In flight Acceptance Phase of the mission.

 PREMOS is the first and so far only spaceborne radiometer with a SI-traceable irradiance calibration in vacuum.
 PREMOS is traceable to the irradiance calibration facility at LASP in Boulder, CO, referred to as TRF (Transaction Reporting Facility) which is traceable to NIST (National Institute of Standards and Technology), USA.
 33)

 In 2012, the PREMOS instrument is in excellent health.
 34) 35)

 • PREMOS-TSI is the most accurate absolute measurement; ±0.4 W/m2 or ±290 ppm